The Inventive Life of Maurice Kanbar

 In Maurice Kanbar’s 2001 book, Secrets from an Inventor’s Notebook, he offers ten techniques for “fostering creativity and enhancing your inventive life.”
 Number one could be a page from the Exploratorium notebook: “Observe the world around you and be curious about what you see.”
 Number ten even mentions the museum by name: “Go to places like the Exploratorium…where the imagination and ingenuity of others…may spark your own.”

 That’s high praise from a highly respected inventor, businessman, and philanthropist.
 Born in 1930 in Brooklyn, New York, Kanbar started inventing early and has yet to stop.
-With 36 patents to his name, producer credits for films like Hoodwinked, a film school (at NYU) named after him, and a recent major gift to the Exploratorium (making possible the soon-to-be-built Kanbar Theater), it’s hard to know where to start when speaking of the man’s accomplishments and generosity.
+With 36 patents to his name, producer credits for films like Hoodwinked, a film school (at NYU) named after him, and a recent major gift to the Exploratorium (making possible the new Kanbar Theater), it’s hard to know where to start when speaking of the man’s accomplishments and generosity.

 A good place to begin might be in Kanbar’s nine-story home and office in San Francisco’s Pacific Heights.
 The sweeping water views from the top floor are almost dizzying, but the man who lives and works here is personable and down-to-earth.
 On an oversized coffee table lie scattered a sampling of his inventions, old and new, and as Kanbar tells of their genesis, we see a man with a seemingly insatiable appetite for creative problem solving.